Skip to main content

 DecisionAllow or Deny

-PriorityEvaluation order (higher priority wins on conflict)
+PriorityEvaluation order (higher priority evaluated first)

 Policy Evaluation